 Chapter 7.
-Application and Renewal Requirements for Licensed Professional Counselors
+Application and Renewal Requirements for Licensed Professional Counselors these rules and regulations of the board.

-A. The board shall license to practice all persons who present satisfactory evidence of qualifications as specified in these rules and regulations of the board.
 Such licensure shall be signed by the chair and vice chair of the board under the seal of the board.
 No license shall be denied any applicant based upon the applicant's: